akshitagupta04/academic-projects/microcontroller-communication-protocols/Readme.md

 ---

 ## Future Enhancement
-- A low cost RFID scanner can be manufactured and used which can scan multiple tags simultaneously for faster processing and lesser resources.
+- Develop a low-cost RFID scanner capable of scanning multiple passive RFID tags simultaneously for faster processing.
-- It can be used in the ATM machines.
+- Integrate the system into ATM machines for enhanced security and authentication.
-- In malls for generating bills without standing in queue.
+- Integrate the system into malls to generate bills without standing in queues.
-- Automatic scanning & availability of products can be introduced.
+- Implement automatic scanning and real-time availability of products.
-- The card can be used to store information such as medical, biological and pharmaceutical records.
-It simplifies the process and enables doctors to have access to a more complete and comprehensive healthcare information.
+- Enable storage of medical, biological, or pharmaceutical records on RFID cards for simplified access to comprehensive healthcare information.

 ---